weightdd/WeightDD/README.md

 ## Introduction

-Thank you for evaluating this artifact!
+Thank you for evaluating this artifact.

-To evaluate this artifact, a Linux machine with [docker](https://docs.docker.com/get-docker/) installed is needed.
+To evaluate this artifact, a Linux machine with [docker](https://docs.docker.com/get-docker/) is needed.

 ## List of Claims Supported by the Artifact

 - WDD introduce the concept of weight to the classical delta debugging algorithms, supporting more rational partitioning strategy during delta debugging.
-- Wddmin and WProbDD, the implementations of WDD in ddmin and ProbDD, outperform ddmin and ProbDD in both efficiecny and effectiveness in tree-based test input minimization techniques HDD and Perses.
+- $W_{ddmin}$ and $W_{ProbDD}$, the implementations of WDD in ddmin and ProbDD, outperform ddmin and ProbDD, respectively, in both efficiecny and effectiveness in tree-based test input minimization techniques, HDD and Perses.

 ## Notes

 - All the experiments take long time to finish, so it is recommended to use tools like screen and tmux to manage sessions if the experiments are run on remote server.
+-

 ## Docker Environment Setup